News release from 16/07/2019

 Planning applications received since the current South Cambridgeshire and Cambridge Local Plans were adopted last year need to include sufficient detail to demonstrate how developers intend to meet the sustainability policy requirements.

 To support developers in providing this level of detail, the draft Greater Cambridge Sustainable Design and Construction Supplementary Planning Document (SPD) has been prepared.
-It will provide additional technical guidance, practical advice and examples of best practice, to demonstrate what planning officers will expect to see included in new applications.
+It will provide additional technical guidance, practical advice and examples of the best practice, to demonstrate what planning officers will expect to see included in new applications.

 The draft SPD will ensure new developments: